A threshold crossed this month. A number to blame for the stamina reduction, typed letter reversing, and creaky joints. An excuse.

 … which seemed unfazed by the many people milling around in front of the elegant house, where a feature throughout the garden – large bronze sculptures of a pair of cormorants – dominated the scene overlooking the re landscaped lakeThis set a theme for much of the garden.

 There is much to admire at Thenford, and in the opening to their jointly authored book, “Thenford – The Creation Of An English Garden”, Anne acknowledges that Michael is a very wealthy man, thanks to building up his Haymarket publishing firm, after first cutting his teeth on property development, as a student.
 Click here for the Michael Heseltine wikipedia page.
 You will notice it is a very lengthy record of a very busy existence.
-Or here for a more human slant on the couple, and discover how the lad from Swansea has done very well for himself after a risky, or risque, early venture in founding the Tit Club (for bird enthusiasts) at Prep school, progressing via Shrewsbury School, and then Oxford, to a life clearly driven by ambition and achievement.
+Or here for a more human slant on the couple, and discover how the lad from Swansea has done very well for himself after a risky, or risque, early venture in founding the Tit Club (for bird enthusiasts) at Prep school, progressing via Shrewsbury School, and then Oxford, to a life clearly driven by ambition and great achievements.

 And he has chosen to spend a lot of his money on this very long term project.
 Much of this works well, but to our eyes, some was overdone – particularly perhaps in the design concepts of the reworking of the walled garden where domed structures, sentry boxes, or “pavilions” punctuate criss-crossing paths and vistas.
 I struggled to find an explanation in their book for the apparently Indian or Asian influence, save that Anne had found the 2 marble elephant sculptures on a trip to that part of the world, and that they wanted pavilions to display the other more classical sculptures which they’d already acquired.There are also colourful jewelled birds in this walled garden (a selection of parakeets), though they aren’t free to wander, but caged… A long border outside the walled garden has lovely perennial planting, but little in the way of landscape views.
 Possibly an idea borrowed from Hidcote, or a necessary security concept for a high ranking politician?
 From seats with an almost Napoleonic grandeur, one could however see glimpses of scenery through “moon gates” – round hedge window openings…

 Privacy, or protection?
 Borrowing views or blocking them off?
+My guess is that anyone with Lord Heseltine’s status would have opted for such privacy.

 The rill looked fabulous on a sunny day – the book describes just how much hard landscaping, concrete pouring, valve and pipework went into creating this visual tour de force, topped by an ornate mosaic motif set into the ground, which I could only capture a fragment of, due to the numbers of people standing on it, when we reached it.